cp3402-students/project-team08/deployment.md

 ## Deployment Process
 1. **GitHub Actions Setup:**
-   - We configured GitHub Actions workflow for automated deployment this process was triggered by pushes to the main branch.
+   - We configured GitHub Actions workflow for automated deployment, this process was triggered by pushes to the main branch.

 3. **Testing Procedures:**
    - We tested the changes in the local theme environment to ensure compatability.